Home

 Attendance Requirements

-Attendance for the full course is required in order to receive a Certificate of Completion of Masala Restorative Yoga Teachers' Immersion.
+Attendance for the full program is required in order to receive a Certificate of Completion of Masala Restorative Yoga Teachers' Immersion.
+Participants are expected to arrive on time, and remain for the full session.
+No late arrivals or early departures.
+Cell phones are not permitted in the immersion space.
 The hours may be applied towards Yoga Alliance Continuing Education RYT renewal standards, and/or towards the 100 hours of required teaching for 500-hour RYT status.

 Tuition